DanielBMarkham/Info-Ops/manuscript/chapter19.md

 What does he do?
 Does he wait two months until some kind of program-level meeting?
 Does he set up an online meeting?
 Nope.
 He was told that all he had to do was enter stuff into this magic tool and it would be done by the team.
 So he whenever he thinks of new stuff, he just enters it into the tool.

 Now the tool has over 200 items that Joe and other people have put in.
 The team doesn't understand what the items mean, and Joe and the other business owners are dickering over which items go ahead or behind which other items.
 For many of the items, even the people who entered them can't remember what they mean.
+When he points out how difficult it is to keep track of everything and remember exactly what things mean, he was told that every item he entered had to follow a formula -- a formula that creates several-hundred-word entries.

+Now he doesn't have time to scan through a list of even ten of these and look at all the detail.
+He's being told he has to go back through all of the other items on the list (!) and enter the information for all of those too.
+Many times much of the information is just broilerplate duplicate stuff.
+It feels a lot like busywork.

 Joe gave up on the tool.
 Now he calls the developer directly when he has changes, interrupting whatever was going on and massively changing direction of the project from day-to-day.
 Developers do not say nice things about Joe (They like him as a person, of course.
 He just drives them nuts as a Product Owner.)